dLars99/dLars99.github.io/src/content/projects/gearpatch.md

 in the owner's inventory.

 This was my fullstack capstone for Nashville Software School, right as I was starting my software career.
-The full project was built in roughly ten days.
+The full project was built in about ten days.